MicahChalmer/mr-sparkle/README.md

 ## Requirements

-This script requires Ruby 1.9.1 or greater (because it depends on `Kernel.spawn`.)
+This script requires Ruby 1.9.3 or greater.
 Since it's a wrapper around Unicorn, it will only work on "unix or unix-like" systems where unicorn is supported.

 ## Contributing